Easy Sponge Cake Recipe

 - 310 g heavy cream cold (see notes)

 - 50 g powdered sugar sifted (see notes)

 - 1 tbsp vanilla bean paste or vanilla extract see notes

 - 200 g strawberry jam or raspberry

 - Powdered sugar to dust

-- Preheat a fan forced oven to 150C / 300F (conventional oven to 170C / 340F).
+- Preheat a fan forced oven to 150C / 300F (170C / 340F for no fan).
 Spray only the bottom (not sides) of two 8-inch cake tins with oil spray and line the bottom with baking paper.

 - To a medium sized mixing bowl, whisk together the cake flour, baking powder and salt.
 Set aside.